ryanhs/boilerplate-laravel-angular-material/readme.md

 -

 #### # Why angular in public? someone can download it right?
-right, because simple, angular held only views :-) mostly html+js+css+images. doesn't it always downloaded by browser?
+right, because simple, angular only views :-) mostly html+js+css+images. doesn't it always downloaded by browser?

-even whole angular package? src too? yes, dedicated node_modules too :-p,
+even whole angular package? src too?
+yes, dedicated node_modules too :-p,
 its just like 2 package in 1 folder. yeah